 Rezoning requests which do not correspond to the Future Land Use Map may still be plan compliant.
-The relevant land use classifications pages in the plan, as well as surrounding area characteristics and consideration of other factors determine plan compliance and whether or not a conditional zoning should be recommended.
+The relevant land use classifications pages in the plan, surrounding area characteristics and consideration of other factors determine plan compliance.
+In some instances, slightly less dense zoning districts may be consistent with the land use plan if compatible with the surrounding area character.
 Areas with adjacent contrasting use types along classification boundaries or in flex areas may benefit from conditional zoning.

-Conditional zoning can be a useful way to meet plan goals, ensure surrounding area compatibility and resolve other organization concerns through the collaboration of the applicant and planning staff and appointed and elected boards.
+Conditional zoning can be a useful way to meet plan goals, ensure surrounding area compatibility and resolve other concerns through the collaboration of the applicant, planning staff and the appropriate boards.
 Staff and developers should work with the review team to identify the best way to manage site-specific concerns.